 - Chipotle Potato Salad: Mexican twist on a classic; this chipotle potato salad is bursting with flavor.
 Creamy, smoky, and spicy; incorporating roasted poblano peppers, roasted red bell peppers, and corn.
 Naturally gluten-free and vegetarian.

-- Creamy Poblano Rice w/ Corn: This Mexican-inspired rice incorporates a creamy roasted poblano sauce, onion, garlic, and corn.
-Great side dish to serve alongside your next Mexican meal.
+- Creamy Poblano Rice: This Mexican-inspired rice incorporates a creamy roasted poblano sauce, onion, garlic, and corn.
+It’s a great side dish to serve alongside your next Mexican meal.
 Simple prep, naturally gluten-free, vegetarian option, and just the right amount of heat.

 If you make these salsa verde pinto beans I’d love your feedback.
 Please leave a comment and/or a rating below as I greatly value your opinion.
 Or snap a pic and tag me on Instagram @taoofspiceblog.
 Love, light, and happy cooking ya’ll ♥